-Terramin's focus will continue to be the approval, funding and development of the Bird in Hand Gold Project and the Tala Hamza Zinc Project.
+Terramin's focus will continue to be the approval, funding and development of its projects, particularly the Tala Hamza Zinc Project and the Bird in Hand Gold Project, despite the recent Ministerial decision regarding the latter.

 Competent Person Statement

 The information in this report that relates to Exploration Results and Mineral Resources is based on information compiled by Mr Eric Whittaker (Tala Hamza, Menninnie, Angas and Kapunda Resources and Exploration Results) and Mr Dan Brost (Bird in Hand Resource), both being Competent Persons who are Member(s) of The Australasian Institute of Mining and Metallurgy (AusIMM).
 Mr Whittaker was employed as the Regional Exploration Manager of Terramin Australia Limited and Mr Brost is a geologist consulting to Terramin.